 If you’re looking for the best places to visit in Belgium, you’re in the right place!
 Belgium is the little country wedged between its better-known neighbours, France, the Netherlands and Germany and has always been a little under the radar for us.
 But who knew there would be so many gorgeous places to visit in such a small country?
-Read our guide to the best places to visit in Belgium below to discover the towns and cities that make Belgium such a wonderful place to visit.
+Read our guide to the best places to visit in Belgium below to discover the towns and cities that make Belgium such a wonderful place.

 Belgium is famous for tons of things you might not realise – frites (fries, which aren’t French!), chocolate, beer, Tintin, Lotus biscuits, the waffle, the home of the European Union, battlefields, the word ‘spa’, pralines and the saxophone, to list a few, and according to the internet, Belgium is also famous for Manneken Pis, but we’ll explain more about that later.